MicrosoftDocs/VBA-Docs/api/Visio.Characters.Begin.md

 # Characters.Begin property (Visio)

-Gets or sets the beginning index of a  **Characters** object, which represents a range of text in a shape.
+Gets or sets the beginning index of a **Caracters** object, which represents a range of text in a shape.
 Read/write.

 ## Syntax